-Edwin is a Senior Lecturer in Business Law at the Guildhall School of Business and Law, London Met.
+Edwin is a reader in law here at London Met.

 Dr Edwin Mujih

-Dr Edwin Mujih is a senior lecturer in law at London Metropolitan University.
-He has taught at the university since 2002.
+Edwin has taught at the university since 2002.
 Prior to that, he was a visiting lecturer in law at the University of Westminster, London where he completed his PhD.
 Before joining the University of Westminster, Dr Mujih obtained an MPhil from the University of Liverpool where he did some part-time teaching.
 He completed his LLM in European and International Trade Law from the University of Leicester in 1995 having obtained his first degree in law from the University of Yaoundé, Cameroon in 1993.

 Dr Mujih is research active and has presented papers at academic conferences both in the UK and abroad over the years, many of which have resulted in publications in academic journals.